modio/modio-docs/public/en-us/game-integration/unity/feature-guides/unity-metrics.md

 # Metrics for Unity

-The mod.io Unity Plugin supports all of our [Metrics](https://docs.mod.io/metricsics/) dashboards.
-This guide covers the end-to-end flow for implementing Playtime Metrics to your Unity game.
+The mod.io Unity Plugin supports all of our [Metrics](/metrics) dashboards.
+This guide covers the end-to-end flow for implementing Play Sessions Metrics to your Unity game.

-## Playtime Metrics
+## Play Sessions Metrics

-[Playtime Metrics](https://docs.mod.io/metricsics/playtime/) lets you track what UGC your players interact with most frequently.
+[Play Sessions Metrics](/metrics/game#play-sessions) lets you track what UGC your players interact with most frequently, including concurrent players, sessions, playtime, and UGC usage per session.
 The process involves starting a metrics play session, keeping that session alive via a heartbeat, and then ending that session.

 :::note[Premium Feature]
 Play Sessions is a premium feature.
 Sign up to one of our [advanced service tiers](https://mod.io/pricing) to activate detailed data analytics, or contact us at developers@mod.io for more information.